 - Write down your concerns and questions and bring the list with you to your appointment.
 This way, you don't forget to ask everything you need to ask and discuss everything you need to discuss.
 If you are nervous, simply hand the list over to your health care provider.

 There is no need for you to feel traumatized by this experience.
 If you still feel uncomfortable and your health care providers are not responding to your requests, try going to another provider.
-If you're a student at Columbia, you can make an appointment with Medical Services (Morningside) or the Student Health Service (CUMC).
-If this sense of violation goes deeper, Columbia students may find it helpful to talk through their feelings with a professional by contacting Counseling and Psychological Services (Morningside) or the Mental Health Service (CUMC).
+If this sense of violation goes deeper, you may find it helpful to talk through their feelings with a counselor

 You are on your way to being a proactive health care consumer.
 Just remember: your body means your rules.
 Although your condition requires medical attention, there is no reason you have to remain in a situation that makes you uncomfortable.
 Emotional concerns don't show up on x-rays or blood tests — it's in your best interest to let your health care provider know how best he or she can help you feel at ease with the procedures you're facing.
 Good luck and good health!Alice!